AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 >[!IMPORTANT]
 >
->GenStudio automatically supplies the email template with a `subject` field, so do not include the subject field in your email template.
+>GenStudio automatically supplies the email template with a `subject` field during the [!DNL Create] process, so it is not necessary to include the subject field in your email template.

 +++Example: Basic template

 The following is a basic example of an HTML template for email.
-The body contains the content placeholders for use by GenStudio to inject content during the email generation process.
+The head contains simple, inline CSS for styling.
+The body contains a `pre-header`, `headline`, and `image` placeholder for use by GenStudio to inject content during the email generation process.

 ```html {line-numbers="true" highlight="25, 27"}
 <!DOCTYPE html>